ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 const checkUsername = debounce(300, submit);
 ```

-A SPA action form takes its default data as the first parameter, and then you specify the form action in the `SPA` option.
-Then you basically have an empty, hidden form that you can populate in the `onSubmit` event.
-It can then be connected to a form action:
+A SPA action form takes a `SuperValidated` object as usual as the first parameter, or you can specify default values directly as in the example.
+Then you specify the form action URL in the `SPA` option, and you have a hidden form that you can populate in the `onSubmit` event, or its `enhance` method can be used on any number of forms on the page (one for each row in a list of data).

 > As you'd usually want no page updates for this, a SPA action form has [invalidateAll](/concepts/enhance#invalidateall) and [applyAction](/concepts/enhance#applyaction) set to false as default, but it can be changed with the `superForm` options as usual.

+Create a form action for it:

 ```ts
 const usernameSchema = fullSchema.pick({ username: true });